 Michael has helped secure favorable results for defendants in several patent infringement cases, in one case obtaining an order enforcing a settlement agreement reached after extensive litigation in US federal and state courts and the US Court of Appeals for the Federal Circuit.
-He also helped secure a $250 million recovery in a patent infringement action involving VOD technology.
+He assists clients in all phases of litigation, from prelitigation dispute resolution, prefiling investigations, discovery, trial, and appeal.

 Michael previously served as a law clerk for Judge J.P.
 Stadtmueller of the US District Court for the Eastern District of Wisconsin.

-Represented ActiveVideo Networks in a patent infringement case involving video-on-demand technology with a total recovery for ActiveVideo, including post-trial rulings, in excess of $250 million.
+Represented ActiveVideo Networks in a patent infringement case in Virginia involving video-on-demand technology with a total recovery for ActiveVideo, including post-trial rulings, in excess of $250 million.

 Represented a supplier of optical communication components in multiple patent infringement cases involving optoelectronic transceivers.